Crochet Mandela wall hanging free pattern

 Let’s make a crochet mandala wall hanging!
 This is a creative way to add a touch of color and texture to your home decor.
 The Crochet Mandela wall hanging is a beautiful piece of art that can be customized in countless ways and makes a stunning focal point in any room.

 You don’t need to spend a fortune to get one; you can make yours!
 This free pattern for the Mandela Wall Hanging is perfect for you.
-In no time, you would have a gorgeous crochet Mandela wall hanging to decorate your space.
+In no time, you will have a gorgeous crochet Mandela wall hanging to decorate your space.
 So grab your yarn and hooks, and let’s get started!

 The Mandela wall hanging pattern is available as a free pattern; scroll down for the tutorial.
 If you would love to have the print-friendly on ETSY and Ravelry